A Message from Rockingham Triathlon Club

 Bike Course

-The semi-technical bike course includes some tight turns and two ‘hair pin’ turn arounds.
+The semi-technical, 6 lap – 40kms or 3 laps – 20km bike course includes some tight turns and two ‘hair pin’ turn arounds.
 For this reason, we recommend competitors ensure they have spent some time practising their bike handling skills.
-The Sprint distance will do 3 laps (20kms) of the course and the Olympic distance 6 laps (40kms).

 The Course sets out North along Arcadia Drive from transition, before a right-hand turn onto Boundary Road then quickly into a left-hand corner onto Lease Road.
 This corner onto Lease Road is a sharp turn onto a narrow road, caution MUST be exercised on this corner, this is to ensure you don’t overshoot and come into contact with competitors coming back the other way.
 Competitors will then ride along Lease Road until making a left-hand turn onto Memorial Drive.
 Lease Road is a narrow road which will have outgoing and incoming competitors, for this reason it is compulsory for competitors to always keep both hands on their handlebars when traversing Lease road and overtaking must be single file only.
 Once on Memorial Drive Competitors will head North until they reach the end of Memorial Drive and complete a U-turn to head back South.
 Competitors will then make a right-hand turn back onto Lease Road, head along Lease Road until performing a right-hand turn onto Boundary Road.
 Competitors will then turn left onto Arcadia Drive and ride all the way down to the U-turn near Seaforth Road.
 Competitors will then head back along Arcadia Drive past Transition to begin their next lap.